 - Now open your web-to-lead HTML form and simply change your existing form’s post URL to the URL provided by the Form Handler code, as shown in the following screenshot:

-- At the end, save your web-to-lead form with name Web-to-lead.html (use .html extension while saving the notepad HTML code) on your desktop.
+- In the end, save your web-to-lead form with the name Web-to-lead.html (use .html extension while saving the notepad HTML code) on your desktop.

 It’s time to test the Form